wp-plugins/avantlink-wp/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 1.0.9 =
+* Updated cURL links to use HTTPS, fixed bug with site <title> in Product Search Results page

 = 1.0.8.1  =
 * Small change needed to latest update 1.0.8 on window.php